audiointensity/audiointensity/README.md

     gcc audiointensity.c -o audiointensity.exe

+Compiling and archiving can be done in one command using the create-release-windows.sh script.
+Observe that this requires a Bash shell to run, which is included in Cygwin or Msysgit, for example.

 # Compiling from source on *nix
 In the same directory as the .c file simply run:

     gcc audiointensity.c -o audiointensity

+Compiling and archiving can be done in one command using the create-release-unix.sh script.